reso1/blog/posts/worker_station_mcpp.md

 # Decision Making & Planning for Heterogeneous Multi-robot System

-#### In this national key R&D project, we focus on decision making and planning problems for heterogeneous multi-robot system.
+#### In this project, we focus on decision making and planning problems for heterogeneous multi-robot system.
 In the ecological restoration project, we use MSTC* where the coverage working robots need to constantly travel between the working spots and a static base station to replenish resources.

 ![demo](./../assets/img/worker_station_mrs/demo.png)
 *Figure: Given an arbitrary target coverage area, a mCPP problem for the worker-station MRS on planar areas can be decomposed into: 1) coverage planning for workers (blue robots) and 2) rendezvous planning for station (yellow robot).
 There are random dynamic interferers (red robots) in the environment.*